Nested conformal prediction and quantile out-of-bag ensemble methods: Extending ensemble based out-of-bag conformal methods using nested sets

 \section{Extending ensemble based out-of-bag conformal methods using nested sets}

 Cross-conformal, jackknife+, and their K-fold versions perform multiple splits of the data and for every training point $(X_i, Y_i)$, a residual function $r_i$ is defined using a set of training points that does not include $(X_i, Y_i)$.
 In the previous section, our description required training the base algorithm multiple times on different splits of the data.
 Often each of these individual algorithms is itself an ensemble algorithm (such as random forests).
-As described in this section, an ensemble algorithm naturally provide multiple (random) splits of the data from a single run and need not be re-trained on different splits to produce conformal prediction regions.
+As described in this section, an ensemble algorithm naturally provide multiple (random) splits of the data from a single run and need not be re-trained on different splits to produce conformal prediction sets.
 This makes the conformal procedure computationally efficient.
-At the same time, like cross-conformal, the conformal prediction regions produced here are often shorter than split conformal because they use all of the training data for prediction.
+At the same time, like cross-conformal, the conformal prediction sets produced here are often shorter than split conformal because they use all of the training data for prediction.
 In a series of interesting papers \citep{johansson2014regression, bostrom2017accelerating, linusson2019efficient, kim2020predictive}, many authors have exhibited promising empirical evidence that these ensemble algorithms improve the width of prediction sets without paying a computational cost.
-We call this method the \emph{OOB-conformal} method (short for out-of-bag).
+We call this the \emph{OOB-conformal} method (short for out-of-bag). \citet{linusson2019efficient} provided an extensive empirical comparison of OOB-conformal to other conformal methods but without formal validity guarantees.

 We now describe the procedure formally within the nested conformal framework, thus extending it instantly to residual functions that have hitherto not been considered.
-Our procedure can be seen as a generalization of the OOB-conformal method~\citep{linusson2019efficient} or the jackknife+ after bootstrap method ~\citep{kim2020predictive}: \begin{enumerate} \item Let $\{M_j\}_{j = 1}^K$ denote $K \geq 1$ independent and identically distributed random sets drawn uniformly from $\{M: M\subset[n], |M| = m\}$.
+Our procedure can be seen as a generalization of the OOB-conformal method~\citep{linusson2019efficient} or the jackknife+ after bootstrap method \citep{kim2020predictive}: \begin{enumerate} \item Let $\{M_j\}_{j = 1}^K$ denote $K \geq 1$ independent and identically distributed random sets drawn uniformly from $\{M: M\subset[n], |M| = m\}$.
 This is the same as subsampling.
 Alternatively $\{M_j\}_{j=1}^K$ could be i.i.d. random bags, where each bag is obtained by drawing $m$ samples with replacement from $[n]$.
 This procedure corresponds to bootstrap. \item For every $i\in [n]$, define